McDonald’s sells more burgers than any other fast food joint in the world.

 People frequently throw around the term “too much information,” but they are so oblivious to it when creating ad campaigns.

 In the case of McDonald’s, they stick to ads that are simple and entertaining.
-They get straight to the ‘meat’ of the offer.
+They get straight to the meat and potatoes of the offer, quite literally.

 Telling the detailed process is not their objective.
-Rather, they aim to engage, entertain, and ask.
+Rather, they aim to engage

-The internet is swarming with millions of ads, and there’s a huge chance that your ad could get buried in the noise.
-You need a way to make your brand unique and pop out from the rest.
+The internet is swarming with millions of ads, and there’s a huge chance that your ad could fall victim to the background noise.
+You need a way to concretize your brand’s message into the mind of the consumer.
+(We’re looking at you, Mcdonald’s).